mullvad/wireguard-go/MULLVAD-CHANGELOG.md

 * **Security**: in case of vulnerabilities.

 ## [Unreleased]
+### Added
+- Add support for DAITA machine timers.

+### Changed
+- Optimize handling of DAITA events by sending all available events in the channel to the Maybenot framework.

 ### Fixed
 - Fix keepalive flag not being reset for pooled packets.
 This could result in fewer client handshakes over time.